The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/basic-guide.md

 * Soul Slice on Cooldown (Do not overcap your Soul!)

   * Use Soul Scythe if you can hit three or more enemies.
+* Perfectio if you have the Perfection Parata buff.
 * Plentiful Harvest if available.
-* Enshroud when at 50 or more Shroud.
+* Enshroud when at 50 or more Shroud or if you have the Ideal Host buff.

   * Alternate Void and Cross Reaping four times, as they buff each other.